 GENERAL INFORMATION >>

 What is Camp Chickasaw?
-Camp Chickasaw is a privately owned, 100-acre property located southeast of Meadville, Pennsylvania on which the owners allow organized groups to recreate during certain times of the year.
+Camp Chickasaw is a privately owned, 100-acre property located southeast of Meadville, Pennsylvania on which the landowners allow organized groups to recreate during certain times of the year at no cost.
 There are trails for hiking in the sustainably managed forest, a mile-long stretch of Little Sugar Creek for fishing and grass for running around on.

 Who uses Camp Chickasaw?
-Church Groups, Scouts, Sports Teams, and other chartered organizations are among the types of groups that have used our facilities in the past.
+Church Groups, Scouts, Sports Teams, and other chartered organizations are among the types of groups that have used our property in the past.

 When may I use Camp Chickasaw?
 Generally, April through October on select weekends.
 Please see our "Available Weekends" calendar (link on main page) for availability.